 A few hours of your time can translate into a lifetime of civic engagement and informed voting for a young person.
 Volunteering with Kids Voting is easy, fun, and rewarding.
 Most Kids Voting volunteer opportunities are youth and family-friends and provide student service hours, group team building, and other benefits.

 Be a Kids Voting site leader on Election Day, May, 8 2018.
-As a Kids Voting site leader, just choose one of Durham’s precincts (or let Kids Voting help you choose one) and line up enough volunteers to run the site from 3-7:30 PM and set up the site the evening before.
-Kids Voting provides you with all the training and materials for your site so you can help Durham’s K-12 students cast their ballot on the same 2017 City Council and Mayor candidates as adults.
-Youth 16 and older can run a site on their own, and families have volunteered with all ages of children!
+As a Kids Voting site leader, just choose one of Durham’s precincts (or let Kids Voting help you choose one) and line up enough volunteers to run the site from 2:30-7:30 PM and set up the site the evening before.
+Kids Voting provides you with all the training and materials for your site so you can help Durham’s K-12 students cast their ballot on the same 2018 School Board Candidates as adults.
+Youth 16 and older can run a site on their own and earn service hours, and KVD is one of the few volunteer opportunities families can do with all ages of children!
 Running a site can be a great team building activity for a work or youth group as well.
 You can see a list of precincts that need volunteers here

 Volunteer for a shift at a voting site, at an event, or with a Kids Voting project.
 Have just a few hours to spare?
-Volunteer to serve a 2-4 hour shift at a Durham precinct on Election Day (November 7), at an Early Voting site ( Saturdays April 21, 28, and May 5), or at a Kids Voting event such as the Youth Candidate Forum or Early Voting Celebration.
-Kids Voting also has year-round and one time volunteer opportunities in everything from office work to student projects on democracy and government.
+Volunteer to serve a 2-4 hour shift at a Durham precinct on Election Day, Tuesday, May 8), at an Early Voting site ( Saturdays April 21, 28, and May 5), or at a Kids Voting event such as the Youth Candidate Forum or Early Voting Celebration.
+Kids Voting also has year-round and one-time volunteer opportunities in everything from office work to student projects on democracy and government.
+SEE A CURRENT LIST OF VOLUNTEER NEEDS HERE.

 Join the Kids Voting Durham Advisory Board.
 Kids Voting Durham’s Advisory Board consists of 10-12 engaged Durham community members who help with outreach, planning, and community education.